OpenRoberta/openroberta-lab/AM.md

 Replace the blockly_compressed.js in this code (OpenRobertaServer\staticResources\blockly\blockly_compressed.js), with the file from the blockly git.

-Replace the OpenRobertaServer\staticResources\blockly\msg folder in this code with the msg-folder from the blockly git.

-After this, repeat the steps in "How to run the OpenRoberta-Lab project".
-**I'll check whether it's necessary to re-generate the server and build the frontend every time we update the blockly_compressed.js later**
+**You DON'T need to re-generate the server after replacing the blocky_compressed.js file.
+Simply start the server**

 ### TO-DO
 Overall, we're trying to do X things: